Our history

 2004

-FSD is one of the first NGOs in French-speaking Switzerland to obtain the ZEWO certification.
-Mine action programmes are initiated in Burundi and Laos.
+FSD becomes one of the first NGOs in French-speaking Switzerland to obtain ZEWO certification.
+Mine action programmes are launched in Burundi and Laos.

 2003

-New demining operations are implemented in support to the World Food Programme in Iraq.
-Mine action programmes are launched in Sudan and the Democratic Republic of Congo.
+New demining operation in support of the World Food Programme, this time in Iraq.
+Simultaneous launch of mine action programmes in Sudan and the Democratic Republic of the Congo.

 2002